thebitmonk/send_post_api/docs/AccountipstatApi.md

-Get All Aggregate Stats by Provider <br>
+Get All Aggregate Stats by Provider

 ### Example
 ```javascript